demisto/content/Packs/Gmail/Integrations/Gmail/README.md

-Use the Gmail integration to search and process emails in the organizational Gmail mailboxes.
+Use the Gmail integration to search and process emails in your organization's Gmail mailboxes.

 This integration replaces the Gmail functionality in the GoogleApps API and G Suite integration.

 ### Prerequisites

-There are several procedures you have to perform in Google before configuring the integration on Cortex XSOAR.
+You need to do the following in Google before configuring the integration in Cortex XSOAR.

 * [Get a New Private Key](#get-a-new-private-key)
 * [Delegate Domain-wide Authority to Your Service Account](#delegate-domain-wide-authority-to-your-service-account)